 A Whitworth University education is characterized by academic excellence, the integration of faith and learning, abundant opportunities to engage in research, internships and practicums, study abroad, and service, and thorough preparation for a successful career with purpose.
 Academics at Whitworth comprises the following four branches:

 - The School of Business emphasizes values and ethics within a rigorous academic setting that provides practical application experiences and prepares graduates to succeed in today's international marketplace.
-The school includes undergraduate programs in accounting, business management, economics, finance and marketing; Master of Business Administration and Master of Business Leadership graduate programs; graduate certificate programs and certification preparation courses; and the Whitworth Institute of Leadership.
+The school includes undergraduate programs in accounting, business management, economics, finance and marketing; Master of Business Administration, Master of Business Leadership and Master of Science in Financial Planning graduate programs; graduate certificate programs and certification preparation courses; and the Whitworth Institute of Leadership.